TAPR/TICC/multi-ticc/rpi_files/README_multi-ticc_setup.txt

 0. The device hostname has been set to "multi-ticc1" with DHCP turned on for the ethernet port.
-Use login "pi" and password "n8ga2020" (which you of course should change).
+Use login "pi" and password given to you.
 If your client supports avahi ("zeroconf") you should be able to ssh to the system as "multi-ticc1.local".
 If not, you'll need to figure out what address your DHCP server has assigned.

 WiFi and Bluetooth are disabled.
 To change that, edit /boot/config.txt and comment either or both of these lines near the end of the file: